tomicapretto/etc/lessons/lesson_02.md

     * We added predictors into our model
     * All of this with proper uncertainty quantification
 * Linear fit was terrible
-* EDA is important to ensure the linear approximation applies to the problem at hand
     * We knew to expect this bad result from our EDA
+    * EDA continues to be important throughout the process

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->